 Subject: Application for [Job Title] — [Your Name]

 Dear [Hiring Manager's Name], I am writing to apply for the [Job Title] position at [Company Name], posted on [job board or date].
 With [X years] of experience in [field/industry] and a proven track record of [key achievement], I am confident I am well-suited for this role.
 In my current role at [Company], I have [specific achievement relevant to the job].
 For example, [quantifiable result].
 This experience has prepared me well for the specific challenges outlined in your job description, particularly [mention 1-2 specific requirements from the posting].
-I am particularly drawn to [Company Name] because [specific reason - research the company and mention something genuine].
-I am excited about the opportunity to contribute to [team/project name] and would welcome the chance to discuss how my skills in [key skill 1], [key skill 2], and [key skill 3] can support your team's goals.
+I am particularly drawn to [Company Name] because [specific reason].
 I have attached my CV and look forward to hearing from you.
-I am available for a call at [days/times] and can be reached at [phone number] or [email address].
-Best regards, [Your Full Name] [Phone Number] [Email Address]
+I am available for a call at [days/times] and can be reached at [phone number].
+Best regards, [Your Full Name] [Phone Number]

 Subject: Application for [Job Title] (Referred by [Referrer Name])

 Dear [Hiring Manager's Name], I was recently referred to you by [Referrer Name], who is currently a [Referrer's Role] in your [Department] team.
 They suggested I reach out regarding the [Job Title] position at [Company Name].
 With [X years] of experience in [field], I have developed strong expertise in [relevant skills that match the job].
 At [previous/current company], I [specific achievement].
 This background aligns closely with the requirements you are looking for — particularly [mention specific job requirement], where I have [brief example].
 I am impressed by [specific reason related to the company].
 I would very much like to discuss how I can contribute to your team.
 My CV is attached for your review.
-Thank you for considering my application.
-Best regards, [Your Full Name] [Phone Number] [Email Address]
+Best regards, [Your Full Name] [Phone Number]

 Subject: Career Transition — [Your Name] Applying for [Job Title]

 Dear [Hiring Manager's Name], I am applying for the [Job Title] position at [Company Name].
 While my background is in [previous field], I am making a deliberate transition into [new field/role], and this position aligns perfectly with my goals and developing expertise.
 Over the past [timeframe], I have taken concrete steps to prepare for this transition: [mention relevant courses, certifications, projects].
 Through this work, I have gained hands-on experience with [relevant skills from the job description], demonstrated in [specific example].
 Additionally, my background in [previous field] has given me [transferable skill] — a real asset in this role.
 I am particularly drawn to [Company Name] because [specific reason].
-I am committed to this career change and would relish the opportunity to bring my skills and fresh perspective to your team.
 My CV is attached and outlines both my recent focused development and how my broader experience supports this transition.
-Best regards, [Your Full Name] [Phone Number] [Email Address]
+Best regards, [Your Full Name]

 Common Mistakes in Job Application Emails